Site founded Sept. 1, 2000. We passed 3.5 million page views on Oct. 10, 2009

 • Loggerodeo, the celebration that put Sedro-Woolley on the 4th of July map starting in 1948, photos from the first Loggerodeo Grand Parade plus 4th of July festivities in the city and county dating back to 1880.
 Also see the photographs of the first Loggerodeo Parade of 1948, which were taken by the late Bert Webber who died in 2006 in Oregon after a long publishing career there.

-• H. Bean Hardware of Sedro-Woolley, Harry and Mort Bean and the Sanders family
+• H. Bean Hardware of Sedro-Woolley, Harry and Mort Bean and the Sanders family.
+This story will soon be changed to this address.
+If neither file connects, please email us.

 • Greg Platt of Sedro-Woolley promotes the 35-cent breakfast with his Hashbrowner.

-• Jon Jech, grandson of early Ford dealer Emil Jech, wrote a special poem about Hart's Island, which will be updated and moved to the new domain in 2010.
+• Jon Jech, grandson of early Ford dealer Emil Jech, wrote a special poem about Hart's Island, which we moved to this new domain.

 Modern Sedro-Woolley since World War II